ifedorenko/com.ifedorenko.m2e.sourcelookup/README.md

 Source Lookup workspace preference page can be used to copy&paste exact values.

+# New in 1.1.0.201402131627
+* Equinox classloading hook can now be used instead of javaagent to instrument classes

 # New in 1.1.0.201402120526
 * Ability to manually enable Dynamic Sources Lookup for any java launch configuration